 Hampton offers this program as an online completion degree, meaning that candidates complete 31 credits of general counseling coursework online before transferring into the school counseling concentration, which requires learners to enroll in mainly on–campus courses.
 The general counseling concentration builds foundational knowledge by covering assessment and appraisal, group process, and career development.
 Candidates then move onto advanced courses, such as counseling with diverse populations, curriculum design and instructional technology, abnormal psychology and psychopathology, and crisis intervention and grief counseling.

 Degree candidates also perform a professional practicum and an internship, worth three credits each.
 These supervised experiential activities offer students the chance to develop their own professional counseling practice with guidance from experienced school counselors and faculty members.
 Many candidates fulfill the practicum and internship requirements at their workplace.
 This online master’s in school counseling program concludes with a comprehensive final exam.

-Hampton is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Hampton University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 What Else Can I Expect From an Online Master’s in School Counseling Program?

 Although the specifics vary by school and program, students completing an online master’s in school counseling must usually fulfill similar requirements.
 Curricula typically include research, theory, and fieldwork components related to school and career counseling.

 Students earning a master’s in school counseling online may take courses comparable to those listed below.

 The Curriculum for an Online Master’s Degree in School Counseling